 Before you start thinking of any other feature related to a nailer, consider how safe it will be when you use it.
 Any power tool if mishandled can cause catastrophic damage to you or those around you.

 Many siding nailer brands have incorporated safety features into their products.
-So as you go looking for the best one, you need to look for those that will be safe for you.
+So as you go looking for the right one, you need to look for those that will be safe for you.
 A few of the safety features that are included in the above-discussed nailer brands are: trigger with a safety lock, different firing modes, adjustable exhaust, no mar/rubber tip.

 How Useful Will It Be?